virtool/virtool-website/content/docs/manual/tut_sample/index.md

 {{< video "upload.mp4" >}}

-In the _Samples_ view, click <i class="fa fa-plus-square"></i> to open the sample creator.
+In the _Samples_ view, click {{< icon "fa fa-plus-square" >}} to open the sample creator.
 The file you uploaded should now be available in file list.

 ![Sample Creator](create.png)